gopikrishna-a/Kubernetes/001_introduction.md

 * Kubernetes is an open source orchestration system for Docker containers
 * It let's you schedule containers on a cluster of machines
-* You can run multiple containers on one machine
+* You can run multiple containers on one machine and those machines will make up the cluster
 * You can run long running services (like web applications)
 * Kubernetes will manage the state of these containers